Full-Service LaundryRoom Management

 Our PI retention criteria: CCPA requires that we disclose the criteria we use to determine how long we will retain each category of PI in the chart above.
 Oftentimes, our records contain several of these categories of PI combined together and therefore we consider, on a case-by-case basis, a number of factors to assess how long PI is retained.
 These factors include what PI is reasonably necessary to (i) provide our products and services or administer our relationship with a consumer; (ii) protect our business, employees, organization and others; (iii) fulfill our legal and regulatory obligations; and (iv) investigate and address issues which may include safety concerns, potential security incidents or policy violations.

-Disclosures for Business Purposes: In the past twelve (12) months, we have disclosed the following categories of PI for “business purposes,” as defined in CCPA: identifiers, commercial information, internet or similar network activity; gelocation information; audio, electronic, visual or similar information; professional information; and inferences drawn from other PI.
-We have not disclosed this information to third parties (e.g., non-service providers) in the past 12 months.
+Disclosures for Business Purposes: In the past twelve (12) months, we have disclosed the following categories of PI for “business purposes,” as defined in CCPA: identifiers, commercial information, internet or similar network activity; geolocation information; audio, electronic, visual or similar information; professional information; and inferences drawn from other PI.
+We may have disclosed these categories of PI to employers in the past 12 months for business purposes, if your employer utilizes our Platform.

 California resident rights under CCPA.
 Subject to certain exclusions included in CCPA, and as relevant to our operations, California residents have the rights listed below with respect to the PI that we maintain about them.
 We may take steps to verify your identity, as permitted or required under CCPA, before we process your request.
 Verification may include asking you to provide information about yourself that we can match against information already in our possession.